 The three teams who occupied the top spots in this competition last season, Champions TyLoo, runners up Born of Fire and third place FIVE eSports Club will all return to see if they can emulate or improve on their performance last year.

 They have been joined by two international teams that were specially invited, Team X and Epsilon eSports, as well as the three teams that made it through a tough qualifying process, VG.CyberZen, Energy Pacemaker and eFuture.

-Team eFuture earned their spot in the finals after the organisers couldn’t find a third international team to invite, so instead offered the place to the team that finished third best in qualifying.
+Team eFuture earned their spot in the finals after the organizers couldn’t find a third international team to invite, so instead offered the place to the team that finished third-best in qualifying.

 The format of the competition is to have two groups of four teams as the initial opening stage.
 All matches in the group stage are best of one, so there’s no scope for making a mistake and coming back in subsequent games.